it3xl/convention-over-git/README.md

 Automated synchronization of remote Git repositories by pure Git and [Convention-over-Git](https://it3xl.blogspot.com/2017/09/convention-over-git.html).<br/>

-It is proven and tested solution.

-Consider to use [git-sync](https://github.com/it3xl/git-sync), the next generation of the remote Git repositories synchronization solution.
+### Consider to use [git-repo-sync](https://github.com/it3xl/git-repo-sync), the next generation of remote Git repositories synchronization solutions.

 This approach uses well-known Git tools.
 It is because Git has an innate ability to do this.
 All we need to add is some convention.